Faculty Mentoring Program

 The purpose of the mentoring program is to help new faculty members – both tenure-track and instructors – adjust to their new environment.
 A valuable relationship with a respected mentor can be an essential element – in conjunction with the assistance and advice from the dean and/or chair – in ensuring a successful start to one’s career at Upstate and in the academy.
 The mentor/mentee pair will work together to help the new member acclimate to the institutional culture at Upstate, increase their understanding of and visibility in both the university and professional community, establish important relationships, set priorities, and, for tenure-track faculty, understand and get a “jump” on the tenure process.
 A successful relationship depends ultimately on a commitment to the mentoring process and a willingness to invest the time and energy necessary in that process.

-As soon as the faculty appointment is made, the department/division chair or dean of the college or school assigns a faculty member as his/her mentor.
-While assigning a mentor may be less critical for faculty appointed at the Associate Professor or Professor level, it is still highly encouraged.
+As soon as the faculty appointment is made, the department/division chair or dean of the college or school assigns a faculty member to serve as mentor.
 For new tenure-track faculty, the mentor should be a tenured faculty member.
 The dean or chair is responsible for advising new faculty on matters pertaining to academic reviews, including the promotion and tenure process.
 They should also make sure that the mentor is aware of these processes, as the mentor will also be asked to provide informal advice in this area.

 Before the new faculty member arrives on campus, the mentor should contact the new faculty member to welcome them to the University and to introduce themselves.
 Ideally, the mentor should meet with the new faculty member on a regular basis over the first two years.
 The mentor’s role includes providing informal advice and guidance concerning teaching, research, and service.
 The mentor should also be able to direct the new faculty to appropriate University offices, services and individuals.
 The mentor should respect the confidentiality of all exchanges and interactions with the mentee.
 While the mentor may provide constructive criticism, it is important to remember that the mentor does not assess or evaluate the new faculty member.
 The mentor’s role is solely to provide support and guidance.

-It is important that the new faculty member keep his or her mentor informed of any problems or concerns as they arise.
-When the mentee desires input from the mentor regarding such things as critiquing drafts, s/he should allow sufficient time for the mentor to review and provide feedback.
+It is important that the new faculty member informs the mentor of any problems or concerns as they arise.
+When the mentee desires input from the mentor regarding such things as critiquing drafts, they should allow sufficient time for the mentor to review and provide feedback.

-For questions or comments concerning faculty mentoring, contact Dr. Clif Flynn, Associate Vice Chancellor for Academic Affairs, email@example.com; phone: 503-5635.
+For questions or comments concerning faculty mentoring, contact Dr. Pam Steinke, Provost and Vice Chancellor for Academic Affairs, email@example.com; phone: 864-503-5005.

 - Taking the initiative for contacting their mentees and staying in touch with them.